onap/vnfrqts-requirements/docs/Chapter5.rst

 Property: image
 ~~~~~~~~~~~~~~~

-Image is an OpenECOMP Orchestration Constant parameter.
+Image is an ONAP Orchestration Constant parameter.
 The image must
 be referenced by the Network Cloud Service Provider (NCSP) image name,
 with the parameter enumerated in the Heat environment file.